joshrap67/LiteWeight/README.md

 Default exercises are provided for adding to workouts, and any custom exercises can be created if desired.
 All exercises can have a URL associated with it for viewing a video on how to perform it while working out.

-Friend requests can be sent to any other LiteWeight user and workouts can additionally be shared to any user.
+Friend requests can be sent to any other LiteWeight user and workouts can additionally be sent to any user.

 [Demo of v2.2.0](https://youtu.be/JLHczjjNDcw)